How to improve your poetry with Pablo Neruda

 • “The clouds travel like white handkerchiefs of goodbye, the wind, travelling, waving them in its hands”

-My takeaway: Repetition is a powerful tool that’s easy to implement.
-It takes less work to create than a simile or metaphor since you’re not coming up with a comparison or vivid descriptions but just repeating words or phrases at key times.
+Pro tip: It takes less work to create repetition than a simile or metaphor since you’re not coming up with a comparison or vivid descriptions but just repeating words or phrases at key times.
 It forces the reader to focus on your words and infuses more emotion into your poetry.

 Try using common images across poems

 In a similar vein, repeating images and ideas across poems is impactful.
-Water, the sea, and the color blue are central motifs in numerous poems from Neruda’s collection and represent the speaker’s love interest.
+Water, the sea, and the color blue are central motifs in Neruda’s collection, and they represent the speaker’s love interest.

-My takeaway: If you create a strong motif, feel free to repurpose and repeat it in other poems without the idea getting stale.
+Pro tip: If you create a strong motif, repeat and repurpose it in other poems.
 It adds another layer to your poetry.
 Test out using the same object, image, or motif in several poems to create a common thread.

 Previous